 When disaster strikes, World Vision is quick to respond with emergency relief, but our work does not end there.
 To meet the needs of the youngest survivors, World Vision establishes Child-Friendly Spaces in disaster-affected areas.
 These spaces provide a safe environment for children to learn, play, and emotionally recover from traumatic events.

-Your gift of $100 will provide a child with a safe place to play for three months.
+Your gift of $35 will provide a child with a safe place to play for a month.

 World Vision considers emotional support to be just as critical as physical assistance for children who have experienced disasters.
 Even simple activities like interacting with other children, processing their feelings, and experiencing structure can be an effective path to healing.
 In Child-Friendly Spaces, children receive psychosocial "first aid" through counseling and activities like playtime, music, and art.
 These spaces allow children to return to healthy routines and experience a sense of normalcy again.
 They provide a place for kids to be kids.